reminisco/maps/README.md

-# maps
+# Maps

-Plugin laravel 5.5 module for managing maps
+A JS powered app for managing maps

-To use this module just fork `https://github.com/jeremykenedy/laravel-auth` and then run `composer require reminisco/maps`

-The module will register itself.